Competitive prices for top quality

 Tips for sowing Dianthus

-1. Sowing time – Sow indoors from February to April or directly outdoors after the last frost for an optimal start.
+1. Sowing time – Sow indoors from February to April or immediately outdoors after the last frost for an optimal start.

-2. Soil & Location – Use well-draining seed compost and choose a sunny to partially shaded location.
+2. Soil & location – Use well-draining seed compost and choose a sunny to semi-shady location.

-3. Care – Keep the soil moist during germination and the early growth phase; feed regularly to encourage strong, healthy plants.
+3. Care – Keep the soil moist during germination and the first growth phase; provide nutrients regularly to encourage strong and healthy plants.

 5. Maintenance – Remove wilted flowers (deadheading) to prolong flowering and maintain healthy stems.